-Bike racks should be provided near the front door of a large unit with a single entrance or within a highly visible place in a development with multiple doors.
+Short Term: Bike racks should be provided near the front door of a large unit with a single entrance or within a highly visible place in a development with multiple doors.

-Variations in Class 1 secure parking for multi family residential units - at left: a locked room; at right: individual bike lockers.
+Variations in long-term secure parking for multi-family residential units.
+Left: a locked room; right: individual bike lockers